 Psychoeducational & Autism (ASD) Assessment

-If you or your child have symptoms of both Autism (ASD) and a learning disability, ADHD, and/or mental health issue, the Center for Pediatric Excellence can do a combined assessment.
+If your child has symptoms of both Autism (ASD) and a learning disability, ADHD, and/or mental health issue, the Center for Pediatric Excellence can do a combined assessment.

 For more information, check out our informational document on Psychoeducational with ASD Assessments or look through the questions below.